-Quayside Holdings is the investment arm of Bay of Plenty Regional Council.
-Via a subsidiary, it is the majority holder of shares in the Port of Tauranga and is also an issuer of debt securities on the New Zealand Exchange.
+Quayside is the investment arm of Bay of Plenty Regional Council.
+We are the majority shareholder in the Port of Tauranga and also an issuer of debt securities on the New Zealand Exchange.

-Quayside’s objective is to effectively and efficiently manage investment assets for a commercial return, providing sustainable growth and income to regional stakeholders.
-It takes a responsible, commercially focused and collaborative approach to investment, with its structure supporting the agility required to take advantage of new opportunities.
-Since 2002, Quayside has also had a focus on identifying and investing in strategic projects that support economic and social development aspirations for the benefit of Bay of Plenty communities.
+Our objective is to manage our investment assets for a commercial return, providing sustainable growth and income to the wider community.
+We take a responsible, commercially focused and collaborative approach to investment, with our structure supporting the agility required to take advantage of new opportunities.
+Since 2002, Quayside has identified and invested in a number of large and smaller regional strategic projects to support economic and social development aspirations for the benefit of the Bay of Plenty community.

 HOW DO WE MAKE